scipy-conference/scipy_proceedings/papers/matt_mccormick/main.md

 Wasm has been embraced in commercial and industrial contexts for web applications, game development, edge computing, and server-side computing.
 However, its adoption in scientific computing has been more limited.
 This is partly due to the established reliance specialized software stacks in the scientific community.
 Additionally, the integration of Wasm into existing scientific workflows requires overcoming challenges related to data interoperability, toolchain compatibility, and the inertia of entrenched computational practices.

-Enter **ITK-Wasm**, a pioneering integration that marries the Insight Toolkit (ITK) and Wasm to enable high-performance scientific spatial analysis in a web browser or system-level environments [@doi:10.5281/zenodo.3688880; @doi:10.3389/fninf.2014.00013; @doi:10.5281/zenodo.889843].
+Enter **ITK-Wasm**, a pioneering resource that marries the Insight Toolkit (ITK) and open standards to seemlessly integrate Wasm for high-performance scientific spatial analysis or visualization[@doi:10.5281/zenodo.3688880; @doi:10.3389/fninf.2014.00013; @doi:10.5281/zenodo.889843].
+ITK-Wasm supports both Emscripten-based Wasm in a web browser or WASI-SDK Wasm for system-level environments.
-ITK-Wasm is crafted to adhere to Wasm community standards, thereby facilitating the creation of Wasm modules that are _simple, performant, portable, modular, and interoperable_.
+ITK-Wasm is crafted to adhere to Wasm community standards, thereby facilitating the creation of Wasm modules that are **simple, performant, portable, modular, and interoperable**.

 ITK-Wasm provides infrastructure that empowers research software engineers to:

-- Build scientific C/C++ codes to Wasm
+- _Build scientific C/C++ codes to Wasm_
+- _Generate idiomatic programming language bindings, packages, and documentation_
-- Bridge Wasm with
+- _Bridge Wasm with_
-  - Local filesystems
+  - _Local filesystems_
-  - Canonical scientific programming data interfaces such as NumPy arrays
+  - _Canonical scientific programming data interfaces such as NumPy arrays_
-  - Traditional scientific file formats with an emphasis on multi-dimensional spatial data
+  - _Traditional scientific file formats with an emphasis on multi-dimensional spatial data_
-- Generate idiomatic programming language bindings, packages, and documentation
-- Transfer data efficiently in and out of the Wasm runtime
+- _Transfer data efficiently in and out of the Wasm runtime_
-- Support asynchronous and parallel execution of processing pipelines in way that is easy to understand and implement
+- _Support asynchronous and parallel execution of processing pipelines in way that is easy to understand and implement_

 ## Methods

+### Overview

 ITK-Wasm provides powerful, joyful tooling for scientific computation in Wasm through a number of distinct but related parts.